 In 2013, Ferguson was a featured soloist on Jacques Ibert’s Concerto for Flute with the Colorado Symphony Orchestra and Douglas Boyd.
 An enthusiastic performer of new music, she performed Michael Gandolfi’s Geppetto’s Workshop in Jordan Hall at the composer’s invitation and gave the Tanglewood premiere of his Three Pieces for Solo Flute.
 Her video recording in Jordan Hall of the Gandolfi Three Pieces for Solo Flute is available on YouTube.
 Ferguson's performance of Bach’s Brandenburg Concerto No. 4 with the Los Angeles Chamber Orchestra was commercially released on Yarlung Records and her live performance of David Amram’s Red River Valley Variations is available on the Newport Classic LTD label.
-Other notable solo and concerto performances were at the National Flute Convention of Japan and at festivals in Russia, Chile, Brasil, Ecuador and Qatar.
+Other notable solo and concerto performances were at the National Flute Convention of Japan and in Russia, Chile, Brasil, Ecuador and Qatar.

 Ferguson received her Master of Music from Carnegie Mellon University as a student of Jeanne Baxtresser and Alberto Almarza and her Bachelor of Music and Graduate Performance Diploma from the Peabody Institute studying with the Marina Piccinini.
 Other important teachers and influences are Doriot Anthony Dwyer, Paula Robison and Michael Tilson Thomas.